Velocity, Penetration, Dispersion, Ricochet and Accidental Discharge

 Last updated:

-Treat this as a memorisation grid around a few numeric anchors: service-cartridge muzzle velocities, the FBI 12 to 18 inch penetration window in calibrated gelatin, the pellet-spread rule of thumb across choke grades, the under-15 degree ricochet threshold for hard surfaces, and the drop-test protocol for accidental-discharge assessment.
-The book chapters on firearm injuries and bloodstain pattern analysis carry the deeper wound-ballistics material.
+The key numeric benchmarks are: service-cartridge muzzle velocities, the FBI 12-to-18-inch penetration window in calibrated gelatin, pellet-spread values across choke grades, the under-15-degree ricochet threshold for hard surfaces, and the standardised drop-test protocol for accidental-discharge assessment.
+The adjacent topics on firearm injuries and bloodstain pattern analysis carry the broader wound-ballistics context.

 - Muzzle velocity